PacktPublishing/Learn-Model-Context-Protocol-with-Python/Chapter02/Solutions/python/README.md

 # Run the solutions

-You are given the solution is steps:
+You are given the solution in steps:

 - [Simple solution](./0-vanilla/README.md), this solution only exchanges message between a client and a server
 - [Initialization](./1-initialization/README.md), this solution initializes a connection between client and server using JSON-RPC messages.